agradus/OpenLdocs/docs/documentation/guides/rule_services_usage_and_customization_guide.md

 </project>
 ```

-For filtering methods, define the `method`-filter tag in the `rules`.xml file.
+For filtering methods, define the `method`-filter tag in the `rules.xml` file.
 This tag contains the `includes` and `excludes` tags.
 The algorithm is as follows:

--   If the `method`-filter tag is not defined in the `rules`.xml, the system generates a dynamic interface with all methods provided in the module or modules for multimodule.
+-   If the `method`-filter tag is not defined in the `rules.xml`, the system generates a dynamic interface with all methods provided in the module or modules for multimodule.
 -   If the `includes` tag is defined for method filtering, the system uses the methods which names match a regular expression of defined patterns.
 -   If the `includes` tag is not defined, the system includes all methods.
 -   If the `excludes` tag is defined for method filtering, the system uses methods which method names do not match a regular expression for defined patterns.